 January 2022 - Page 6

-Fashion icon André Leon Talley is dead at age 73
+Fashion Icon André Leon Talley Dies at 73

 By Sean Federico-O’Murchu André Leon Talley, the former longtime creative director for Vogue and a fashion icon in his own right, has died at age 73, according to a statement on his official Instagram account.
 Talley was a pioneer in the fashion industry, a Black man in an often insular world dominated by White men